 - Remove from heat and whisk in sugar until dissolved.
 Stir in the yeast and let rest for 10 minutes.
 (The yeast should be slightly foamy on top).

 - In a stand mixer with the dough hook attachment, mix together the flour and salt.

 - In small bowl whisk together the melted cooled butter, 4 eggs, vanilla, anise and lemon zest, set aside.

 - Add the yeast/milk mixture to the flour and mix on low speed for about 1 minute until combined.
 The dough will look shaggy.

-- Increase your mixer to medium low and keep mixing the dough until a ball starts to form and the dough pulls away from the sides of the bowl.
+- Increase your mixer to medium and keep mixing the dough until a ball starts to form and the dough pulls away from the sides of the bowl.
 This should take about 5 minutes.
 If the dough appears to be too sticky, you may need to gradually add more flour until it comes together.
 It should be slightly sticky.
 This should take about 5 minutes.

 - Remove dough and place onto a floured surface.
 Knead 4-5 times until smooth.
 Place in an oiled bowl and cover loosely with plastic wrap or a clean kitchen towel.
-Keep in a warm place to rise until doubled in sized, about 1 hour (see recipe notes).
+Keep in a warm place to rise until doubled in sized, about 1 hour. (see recipe notes for making dough ahead*)

-- Now is a perfect time to dye your eggs if you haven’t done so already!
+- Now is a perfect time to dye your Easter eggs if you haven’t done so already!

 To shape the bread:

 - Lightly punch dough down to release air.
 Divide the dough into 6 equal pieces.
 Divide each of the 6 pieces into 3 pieces for a total of 18 pieces (3 pieces of dough per loaf=6 loaves).

 - Working with 3 pieces at a time: roll each piece into a rope about 9” long.
 Pinch one end together and braid or twist.
-Pinch the other end and join the two ends together to create the wreath shape.
-The hole in the middle should snugly fit 1 egg. (about 2” wide).
+Join the two ends together and pinch to seal to create the wreath shape.
+Place a dyed egg in the middle of the loaf (it should fit snug).

 - Repeat this process for the remaining 5 loaves.